Above - The Pharmacological Shutdown:

 Detailed evaluation of article displayed at top of article:

-This photo, taken minutes before he was taken to my campervan to "euthanase" him under the pretences of Steffi, the Massey ICU vet's false diagnosis, provides the visual proof that the "vacant stare" she pointed to was not his blindness, but a drug-induced lack of a blink or "menace" response.
-That is, his state was one of pharmacological stasis rather than a terminal "brain event".
+This photo, taken minutes before Harry was taken to my campervan to "euthanase" him under the pretences of "Steffi" (in my view, retrospectively speaking, NOT a "veterinarian" but rather an utterly immoral monster with psychopathic tendencies who should NEVER be allowed near anyone's pet) provides the visual proof that the "vacant stare" she pointed to was not his blindness, but a classic symptom of a drug-induced state . . . and a pharmacological stasis rather than a terminal "brain event".

-That is, profound pharmacological suppression rather than the natural "neurological event", the Steffi and her Companion Animal Hospital colleagues had manufactured to disguise his true condition and thus to achieve my (greatly objecting) consent for the sudden and unexpected need for "urgent euthanasia".
+That is, profound pharmacological suppression rather than the natural "neurological event", this "Steffi" and her Companion Animal "Hospital" "colleagues" had manufactured to disguise his true condition - and thus to achieve my (greatly objecting) consent for the sudden and unexpected need for "urgent euthanasia".

 Contrast with Blindness: While Harry was already blind, this image captures the "chemical glaze" that is distinct from a natural vacant stare, illustrating the systemic drug effect of the Gabapentin/Prevomax combination.